daniel5151/compressed-emoji-shortcodes/README.md

 - `collision-test`: a very messy playground for testing how well the library rejects invalid inputs.
 - `example_no_std`: a `no_std` Rust binary that serves as a rough benchmark for how much space the library occupies in a final binary.
-- `shortcode_web`: using the magic of `wasm-pack`, you can play with this project via a [incredibly barebones and terrible looking] online demo!
+- `shortcode_web`: using the magic of `wasm-pack`, you can play with this project via an [incredibly barebones and terrible looking] online demo!

 Try out the online demo [here](https://prilik.com/compressed-emoji-shortcodes)!